-Umbrellas will not be allowed into the park as they can be a safety concern in addition to disrupting other patrons experience of the event.
+Large umbrellas will not be allowed into the park as they can be a safety concern in addition to disrupting other patrons experience of the event.
 In the case of inclement weather, we recommend packing a light rain proof jacket w/ hood and/or a lightweight poncho.
-Small, flat parasols can be brought for personal sun protection if desired.
+Small umbrellas can be brought for personal sun protection if desired.

 - Selfie Sticks

 WOMADelaide is situated in Adelaide's Botanic Park, and the terrain consists of a combination of mostly flat grass, paved areas and gravel.
 During peak traffic periods, and especially after rain, parts of Botanic Park can become more difficult to negotiate.
-People who use wheelchairs or other mobility aids are advised to use a wheelchair with large wheels if possible.
+People who use wheelchairs are advised to use a wheelchair with large wheels if possible.

 An accessible parking and drop-off zone is located next to the Hackney Road entrance, immediately to the South of Plane Tree Drive on Hackney Road.
 Accessible parking and drop-off will also be reserved outside the Frome Road entrance, between the Zoo and Victoria Drive on the eastern side of Frome Road.